Tomorrow (time): Philosophy

-The use of terms such as tomorrow, now and future are part an a-series view which is part of the presentism philosophy of time.
+The use of terms such as tomorrow, now and future are part of an a-series view which is part of the presentism philosophy of time.

 Learning and language

 For a young child, "tomorrow" is "an undefined, infinite time of the idea that time is just an infinite and arbitrary definition of an yet unidentified of what we like to call time, yet the child slowly learns the meaning of tomorrow."
 The concept of "tomorrow" is rarely understood by 3-year-old children, but 4-year-olds understand the idea.